rgrannell1/mchof/inst/doc/mchof-intro.md

 ##  [1]  1  2  4  6  8  9 10 12 14 15 16 18 20
 ```

-And mcReject returns only the composite numbers
+mcReject returns only the composite numbers

 ```r
 mcReject(is_prime, 1:20)